Guide: Using AWS Redshift with Databox

 - Log in to the Databox web application and click on the ‘Data Manager’ tab,

 - Go to "Data sources" option and click on "+ New connection".
 Find the AWS Redshift tile.
-At the time of this writing, Redshift is still in beta.
-You will need to check the Beta checkbox on the bottom right to see it.

 - Hover over it with your mouse and click the ‘Connect’ button that slides up into view